sidd-cr7/-audio-player/README.md

 # Audio Player

-A modern, audio player built with React that plays royalty-free music from the Free Music Archive.
+A modern audio player built with React that plays music from Youtube developer api

 ## Features